Edit Content

 The SMART Model for the Digital Leader

-Since employees are given more personal responsibility under the new leadership style, as a digital leader you must ensure that you set goals together.
+Since employees are given more responsibility under the new management style, as a digital leader you must ensure that you set goals together.
 It is not about control, but about orientation for the employees and the company.
 The ultimate goal is to digitally transform your organization and make it agile.
 But it doesn’t happen overnight, because there are many milestones to reach along the way.
 To define these goals, the SMART model can help you:

 • Specific: As a digital leader, you should define goals with your employees as clearly and concretely as possible.
 This way, you ensure that everyone understands the goals and can effectively collaborate on their implementation.